10.7. Multiplicity

 The picture begins with an ordered array of six elements.
 The variable 'bottom' indicates the element at the bottom of the array.
 The algorithm randomly selects an element between the top or zeroth element and 'bottom' and swaps the two.
 The operation updates the variable 'bottom' to indicate the next element above and repeats the process.

 Shuffling the deck.
 The shuffle operation uses a library pseudo random number generator (PRNG), seeded by the system clock, to select a card at random.
-The swap sub-operation is illustrated in Figure 2 and the algorithm is outlined in Figure 3.
+Figure 2 illustrates the swap sub-operation and Figure 3 outlines it.
 The algorithm progresses left to right in the illustration.

 The algorithm begins with bottom indicating the last array element.
 Its data type and how it indicates the last element is implementation-dependent.
 The PRNG output is always numeric, so random is always an integer: 0 ≤ random ≤ bottom.
 The algorithm uses random as an index into the array.
 At the end of each iteration, the algorithm moves bottom to the next element up, but doing this does not remove any elements or change the array's size.